Mazda Roadpacer

-The Mazda Roadpacer is a full-size sedan that was manufactured by Mazda in Japan between April 1975 and 1977, although the last car was not sold until 1979.
+The Mazda Roadpacer is a full-size sedan that was assembled by Mazda in Japan between April 1975 and 1977, although the last car was not sold until 1979.
 It was based on the Australian Holden HJ and HX series Premier.
 Premiers were shipped to Japan without engines or transmissions, and Mazda fitted a 1.3-liter 13B Wankel engine into the bay.
 It was the first large Japanese car to meet the 1975 emissions standards, although that was a short-lived distinction because the Nissan President followed suit a month later.
 In October 1975, the engine was revised to meet the 1976 emissions standards, at which time the car gained the "AP" (Anti-Pollution) moniker.
 The Roadpacer has the distinction of being the only General Motors product ever fitted for production with a rotary engine.

 Design

 The engine produced 135 PS but just 19 kgm of torque, at a peaky 4,000 rpm, meaning the Roadpacer performed rather poorly as it weighed 1575 kg.
 The Roadpacer was introduced to compete with large Japanese flagship sedans Toyota Century, Nissan President, Isuzu Statesman de Ville, and the Mitsubishi Debonair.
 The Roadpacer's platform was the shorter version of the one used by Isuzu for the Statesman de Ville.
 Negotiations began in April 1973; the collaboration with Holden was agreed to shortly before Mazda entered into an engineering partnership with Ford.
 This materialized before the Roadpacer was able to go on sale but did not impact the car's introduction.

 The 13B produced less power than the Red series motors that powered the equivalent Holdens, and significantly less torque, meaning performance was restrained with a 165 km/h top speed, poor acceleration and terrible fuel consumption from the overworked engine.
 Contemporary reports suggest 9 mpg (26 L per 100 km).
 The three-speed automatic transmission with a steering column shift lever was sourced from Jatco and was shared with the LA series Mazda Luce.